Coronavirus digest: UK unveils sweeping new restrictions | DW | 22.09.2020

 People across the UK will be banned from socializing outside of their households, while pubs must close early.
 Meanwhile, the Philippines extended its 'state of calamity' by one year.
 DW rounds up the latest.

-The British government is set to announce a package of new coronavirus-related restrictions Tuesday as the country faces a new surge in infections.
+The British government is set to announce a package of new coronavirus-related restrictions Tuesday as the country faces a fresh surge in infections.

 Pubs, restaurants and bars across England will have to close at 10 p.m. local time from Thursday, while people across several regions will be banned from socializing with people outside of their households, Prime Minister Boris Johnson is set to announce on Tuesday evening.